MarcusBullock22/SQL/README.md

 # SQL

 I have spent a lot of time writing SQL queries throughout my years in development.
-Most of them are from a pawn software I helped rewrite.
-Unfortunately, that software no longer exists.
-Nevertheless, I've recreated useful scripts from my time along with ones that have helped over the years to showcase some intensive work.
-All tables, logic, and variables have been rewritten.
+There will be a misc amount of sql querie fixes, reports and other scripts that I may have created on my journey.